digital-asset/cn-quickstart/sdk/docs/development/002-testing.md

 2. VS Code Integration:
    - Install the Playwright Test extension and run the tests directly from the editor.

-Both methods support parallel, repeatable end-to-end test runs without restarting the Quickstart.
+Both methods support parallel, repeatable end-to-end test runs without restarting the Quickstart instance.

 ---